Skip to content

 What Is HLS?

-Created by Apple in 2009, HLS (HTTP Live Streaming) was originally designed to solve a specific problem: getting video to play smoothly on iPhones over standard HTTP networks.
+Created by Apple in 2009, HLS (HTTP Live Streaming) is defined in RFC 8216 and was originally designed to solve a specific problem: getting video to play smoothly on iPhones over standard HTTP networks.

 Today, HLS is the most widely supported streaming protocol on the planet.
 It works natively on all Apple devices (iOS, macOS, tvOS) and the Safari browser.
 Thanks to modern web players, it also runs smoothly on Android, Chrome, Firefox, and Windows.

 How it works: HLS chops your video into small "segments" (typically 2-6 seconds long).
 The player downloads these segments in order, referenced by a manifest file (ending in .m3u8).
+If you need to test or view these files directly, our M3U8 player guide covers top free options.
 If your connection drops, HLS switches to a lower-quality segment instantly.

 Historically, HLS suffered from high latency (20-30 seconds), but the introduction of LL-HLS (Low-Latency HLS) has brought this down to 2-3 seconds, making it viable for live sports and interactive streams.